jenkinsci/azure-ad-plugin/README.md

 1. Save the configuration, (logged-in users will have permission to do anything)

-1. Log in with Entra ID
+1. Log in with Microsoft Entra ID

 1. Return to 'Security' to configure authorization